 Croissant-like medialunas come in two varieties — plain and slightly sweet.
 When they’re fresh, they’re quite good.
-But since these compose the main (and usually only) course of Argentine breakfasts, I’ve had my share of mediocre medialunas in hostels and cafes.
+But since these compose the main (and usually only) course of an Argentine breakfast, I’ve had my share of mediocre medialunas in hostels and cafes.

 16. Argentine Dulce de Leche

 This thick, sweet, milky sauce falls somewhere between jelly and caramel.
 It’s hugely popular here.
 Argentines eat it on bread and medialunas, but you can also find it in cookies and ice cream.
-Personally, I think it’s a little too sweet, but Elizabeth loves it.
+Personally, I think it’s a little too sweet, but some people love it.

 17. Argentine Alfajores

-Argentina is know for these cookie sandwiches, which usually come filled with dulce de leche.
+Argentina is known for these cookie sandwiches, which usually come filled with dulce de leche.
 The best ones are from a bakery, but you can also get them pre-packaged in supermarkets.
 The best version I had was from a bakery in Buenos Aires and was dipped in white chocolate.
-The weirdest thing about alfajores is they’re not just desserts; the buses in Argentina serve them with coffee as a sugar-filled breakfast.
+Something interesting about alfajores is they’re not just desserts.
+The buses in Argentina serve them with coffee as a sugar-filled breakfast.

-Argentina doesn’t have a ton of variety in its cuisine; spicy food, for example, is nearly impossible to find.
-But it sticks to what it does best — mouthwatering steaks and sandwiches, delicious pizzas, and sensational bake goods — and will satisfy any foodie’s cravings.
+Argentina doesn’t have a ton of variety in its cuisine.
+Spicy food, for example, is nearly impossible to find.
+But it sticks to what it does best — mouthwatering steaks and sandwiches, delicious pizzas, and sensational baked goods — and will satisfy any foodie’s cravings.

 Want to try your hand at Argentine cooking?
 Check out Argentina Cooks!
 Treasured Recipes from the Nine Regions of Argentina and Seven Fires: Grilling the Argentine Way.